sudeepag/sudeep.co/_posts/2018-02-09-Understanding-the-Data-Science-Lifecycle.md

 Now that you've defined the objectives of your project, it's time to start gathering the data.
 Data mining is the process of gathering your data from different sources.
 Some people tend to group data retrieval and cleaning together, but each of these processes is such a substantial step that I've decided to break them apart.
 At this stage, some of the questions worth considering are - what data do I need for my project?
 Where does it live?
 How can I obtain it?
 What is the most efficient way to store and access all of it?

 If all the data necessary for the project is packaged and handed to you, you've won the lottery.
 More often than not, finding the right data takes both time and effort.
-If the data lives in databases, your job is relatively simple - you can query the relevant data using SQL queries, or manipulated it using a dataframe tool like Pandas.
+If the data lives in databases, your job is relatively simple - you can query the relevant data using SQL queries, or manipulate it using a dataframe tool like Pandas.
 However, if your data doesn't actually exist in a dataset, you'll need to scrape it.
 Beautiful Soup is a popular library used to scrape web pages for data.
 If you're working with a mobile app and want to track user engagement and interactions, there are countless tools that can be integrated within the app so that you can start getting valuable data from customers.
 Google Analytics, for example, allows you to define custom events within the app which can help you understand how your users behave and collect the corresponding data.

 **Get started:** [MySQL](http://www.mysqltutorial.org/), [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), [Google Analytics for Firebase](https://firebase.google.com/docs/analytics/)